 Depression is different from the fluctuations in mood that we all experience as a part of a normal and healthy life.
-Temporary emotional responses to the challenges of everyday life do not constitute depression.3
+Temporary emotional responses to the challenges of everyday life do not constitute depression.

 Unipolar versus bipolar depression

-Psychosis can involve delusions - false beliefs and detachment from reality - or hallucinations - sensing things that do not exist.
+Psychosis can involve delusions - false beliefs and detachment from reality, or hallucinations - sensing things that do not exist.

 Causes of depression

-- Biological - with changes in noradrenergic, dopaminergic and serotonergic neurotransmitter levels theorized
+- Biological - changes in neurotransmitter levels

-- Psychological and social/psychosocial.
+- Psychological and social/psychosocial

-- Some prescription drugs - including corticosteroids, some beta-blockers, interferon, and reserpine - can lead to depression.
+- Some prescription drugs - including corticosteroids, some beta-blockers, interferon, and reserpine

 - A past head injury